Mahi0412/Smart-Exam-Hall-Monitoring-and-Management-System-/README.md

 ## Objectives

-Automate examination timing and countdown management, display current time and room temperature on the LCD, Configure examination start time and duration using a 4×4 keypad, provide password-protected access to configuration settings.
-Display remaining examination time using multiplexed 7-segment displays.
-Monitor room temperature using the LM35 sensor,provide percentage-based examination status using Green, Yellow, and Red LEDs.
-Implement pause and resume functionality using an external interrupt,record examination start and end times using the RTC,provide a buzzer indication during the final stage of the examination and reduce manual timing errors and intervention.
+Automate examination timing and countdown management while displaying the current time and room temperature on the LCD.
+Configure examination start time and duration using a password-protected 4×4 keypad interface, display remaining time on a multiplexed 2-digit 7-segment display, and monitor temperature using the LM35 sensor.
+Indicate examination status using Green, Yellow, and Red LEDs, support pause and resume through an external interrupt, and provide a buzzer alert during the final stage to reduce manual timing errors and intervention.

 ## Hardware Requirements